- What is gluten?

 What is gluten?

-Gluten is a protein that triggers immune reactions in people with celiac disease (CD), people with non-celiac gluten sensitivity (NCGS), and people with irritable bowel syndrome (IBS).
+Gluten is a protein that triggers immune reactions in people with celiac disease (CD), people with non-celiac gluten sensitivity (NCGS), and many people with irritable bowel syndrome (IBS).

-Side note: this is why many gluten-free breads are so crumbly!
+Pro Tip: this is why many gluten-free breads are so crumbly!

 What grains contain gluten?